FAQs for Prospective Undergraduate Students

 - How do I schedule a campus visit?

-Contact Karen Francis for an East Campus only visit or the Office of Admissions for a visit that starts on City Campus and ends on East Campus.
+Contact Marybeth Helmink for an East Campus only visit or the Office of Admissions for a visit that starts on City Campus and ends on East Campus.

-- Who do I contact for questions about the Plant and Landscape Systems major?
+- Who do I contact with questions about the Agronomy major or the Plant and Landscape Systems major?

-Contact Tai Pleasant (firstname.lastname@example.org) if you have general questions about the major.
-Contact Anne Streich (email@example.com) for advising questions.
+Contact Tyler Quick (email@example.com) if you have general questions about the major.
+Contact Anne Streich (firstname.lastname@example.org) for advising questions.

 - What admission application should I use?